Jackery Explorer 1000 Review and Price [Portable Battery Power Station]

-I did a Jackery 1000 Review for the Explorer Portable Power Station is a fantastic solar power generator for those looking for that backup battery system to power their everyday electronics like a laptop, cell phone, and more.
+I did a Jackery Explorer 1000 Review and Price for the Portable Power Station is a fantastic solar power generator for those looking for that backup battery system to power their everyday electronics like a laptop, cell phone, and more.

 The 1000 watt pure sine wave inverter in the Jackery 1000 Portable Power Station is perfect for plugging in your AC powered electronics.

 The Jackery Explorer 1000’s Price is currently $999 and the Solar Panels’ Price is $299.99 each.

 To charge it, you can plug in an Anderson Connector or a regular Jackery input adapter.

 The max input voltage is 30 Volts for the MPPT solar charge controller, this means that you can plug in 1-2 solar panels to charge it.

 You can also plug it straight into your home’s power outlet or your car’s DC adapter.

 Surge up to 2000 watts.
 That means if you plug in say a hairdryer and it surges up to 1500 watts but then comes down to 500 watts, it will still work and power your hairdryer.

 It’s a lithium-ion battery power station.
 Protection of over-voltage and short circuit.

 The only real noise that it makes is when you turn on the AC plugs and the fan kicks in.
 Otherwise, it is pretty quiet.